 His brother decided to raise tensions even more by ordering the death of Harrison.
 It was a mistake that resulted in the American victory.

-When Tecumseh learned about the battle he became irate and even threatened to kill his brother.
+When Tecumseh learned about the battle, he became irate and even threatened to kill his brother.
 His confederacy would never become that strong again.

 War of 1812

-During the War of 1812 Tecumseh allied with the British.
-He formed a close professional relationship with Isaac Brock and the two of them successfully worked together during the Siege of Detroit and the Battle of Queenston Heights.
-Unfortunately, Brock was killed in action and Tecumseh did not relate well with the other British commanders.
+During the War of 1812, Tecumseh allied with the British.
+He formed a close professional relationship with Isaac Brock, and the two of them successfully worked together during the Siege of Detroit and the Battle of Queenston Heights.
+Unfortunately, Brock was killed in action, and Tecumseh did not relate well with the other British commanders.

 After the British took control of Detroit, Tecumseh had conflicts with other commanders.

-After Commodore Perry’s victory at the Battle of Lake Erie, the British evacuated Detroit.
-Tecumseh agreed and wanted to pursue more aggressive actions towards the Americans.
+After Commodore Perry's victory at the Battle of Lake Erie, the British evacuated Detroit.
+Tecumseh agreed and wanted to pursue more aggressive actions toward the Americans.
 The British did not have the same mindset since they were taking a more defensive approach to the war.